 The Tow Donut is slightly larger than the original tow float with a flatter profile.
 It includes a small transparent dry bag on the top of the float where you can store valuables, nutrition, a drink, mobile phone or camera etc. The dry bag is closed by folding down the bag and securing with a clip fastening.
 The dry bag is easily accessible from the water (although we would probably use a waterproof bag for your phone, just in case!).
 The Tow Donut is also great for night swimming as you can put a torch in the transparent dry bag.

 Next from the Swim Secure range we tested their medium (28l) Dry Bag.
 This bag is also available in small, large and extra large.
 It’s great if you want to carry a bit of kit on your adventure swim.
 The medium will take a pair of shoes and light clothing – go for a larger bag if you are planning a bigger adventure and need to carry more stuff.
 Again, quality is high and the bag is inflated using two non-return valves.

-We tested: Safety Buoy (£27.99)
+HEAD Safety Buoy

 Available in pink and orange, the Head Safety Buoy is also a dry bag large enough to stuff with a pair of flip flops and micro fibre towel.
 We liked the slightly muted pink but the traditional valve needed quite a bit of puff to inflate.